Basic Cable Shows Snag Emmy Nominations

 MASTERS: Indeed, Weiner's show pulls in maybe a million viewers per episode, which would spell doom on a broadcast network.
 At a gathering of television critics in Los Angeles this week, ABC Entertainment president Steve McPherson was asked whether he's annoyed when shows like "Mad Men" are ballyhooed as big hits despite their small ratings.

-Kim Masters, NPR News.
+MASTERS: Kim Masters, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.